allebone/help.omni.af.mil/docs/PEX/Training.md

 Comments can also be added.
 When you are finished, select Save Review.

-NOTE: You configured Reviewer information during the Setup process.
+!!!
+NOTE You configured Reviewer information during the Setup process.
 See Help Topic, QT - Setup under Mission Training.

 7. The Instructor’s name will now appear next to the graded BOI on the Training Course Forms.